SpPag/APIAggregation/README.md

 # APIAggregation

+I'm aware there are security vulnerabilities in the way I'm handling URL checks.
+Instead of using .contains(), I should have one service for each URL I want my API to handle and generally structure the project differently.
+I'm just leaving this here.

 This is a simple API Aggregation service.
 It's currently set up to deserialize and format the responses from three APIs:

   • `https://jsonplaceholder.typicode.com/posts`